Private Network vs. Public Cellular Network: Which Should I Choose?

 What are Cellular Networks?

 Cellular networks are communication systems that enable wireless communication between mobile devices.
 Also known as mobile networks, cellular networks transmit cellular data to enabled devices using radio waves.
-These waves originate through fixed location tranceivers known as cellular towers, distributed to more disparate cells leveraging different frequencies to avoid interference.
+These waves originate through fixed location transceivers known as cellular towers, distributed to more disparate cells leveraging different frequencies to avoid interference.
 Most cellular networks can fall into two separate categories: public cellular networks and private cellular networks.

 What is a Public Cellular Network?